toasterparty/metroid-fool/spoiler.md

 ### Artifact Temple

-*TBD - Something that foreshadows that the ghosts are happy with where the artifact locations.*
+*TBD - Something that foreshadows that the ghosts are happy with where the artifacts are located and they don't need collecting.*